maiconfriedel/quack-gpt/docs/installation.md

 ![tray](tray.png)

 Just click on it, or press `CTRL + ALT + I`, and it will open.
-Type the text you wanna ask to Chat GPT, press enter, and it will open in your default browser with that prompt.
+Type the text you wanna ask to Chat GPT, press `ENTER`, and it will open in your default browser with that prompt.

 You can press `ESC` to close the app back to tray, if you changed you mind.